 Close up, the emotive figures assume personalties.
 They smile, observe, exalt, grieve, and die expressive deaths.
 As was the common practice at the time, Piero include discrete portraits of his patrons in the narrative.

 Click here for my complete guide to the The Legend of the True Cross.
+You may also be interested in my one day in Arezzo itinerary.

 13. Cappella Bolognini | Basilica of San Petronio, Bologna